-The new Education Mental Health Practitioner role is in direct response to the Government’s green paper.
-As this document and the government response to it outlines, the aim is to develop Mental Health Support Teams (MHST) to deliver mental health provision to local school clusters with the aim being for each participating school to provide a designated mental health lead.
-It is proposed that the new EHMP will form part of these MHST’s, alongside other MH practitioners and specialists’ supervisors.
+The EMHP role stems from the green paper, and its government response.
+These outline the aim to develop Mental Health Support Teams (MHST) to deliver mental health provision to local school clusters with the aim being for each participating school to provide a designated mental health lead.
+It is proposed that the new EHMP will form part of these MHST’s, alongside other Mental Health practitioners and specialists’ supervisors.
 EMHP’s will be employed by local mental health services e.g. NHS CAMHS/Voluntary Sector Organisations, and from this employment base attend training with the University of Exeter.
 As per the Person Specification, the trainee EHMP should be able to study at degree level and have gained some experience of working in Children and Young people’s mental health and wellbeing.
 A knowledge of school systems, culture and mental health support structures systems would also be beneficial.

 Am I eligible to apply?